Delusions of mediocrity

 I turn 55 in the summer of 2015.
-My friend Ken Irby dies.
+My friend the poet Ken Irby dies.

 I’ve been to Argentina that summer and start running when I get back.